Extensions of the I-MMSE Relation: Possible Future Directions

-{\bf Colored Gaussian feedback channels.} The discrete-time I-MMSE relation (\ref{I-MMSE}) carries over verbatim to linear vector Gaussian channels~\cite{gu05}, and its extensions to more general settings include derivatives with respect to arbitrary parameterizations~\cite{pa06}, higher order derivatives~\cite{pa09}, and so on.
-Extensions of the continuous-time I-MMSE relation (\ref{continuous-I-MMSE}) have been studied as well; representative work include fractional Brownian motion noise~\cite{du08} and an abstract Wiener space~\cite{za05, wo07}.
+{\bf Colored Gaussian feedback channels.} The discrete-time I-MMSE relationship (\ref{I-MMSE}) carries over verbatim to linear vector Gaussian channels~\cite{gu05}, and its extensions to more general settings include derivatives with respect to arbitrary parameterizations~\cite{pa06}, higher order derivatives~\cite{pa09}, and so on.
+Extensions of the continuous-time I-MMSE relationship (\ref{continuous-I-MMSE}) have been studied as well; representative work include fractional Brownian motion noise~\cite{du08} and an abstract Wiener space~\cite{za05, wo07}.
 On the other hand, all the above-mentioned extensions have been confined to the scenarios where the feedback are absent.

-In view of our results on extensions of the I-MMSE relation, one of the possible future directions is to further extend the I-MMSE relation to colored Gaussian feedback channels in both discrete time and continuous time.
+In view of our results on extensions of the I-MMSE relationship, one of the possible future directions is to further extend the I-MMSE relationship to colored Gaussian feedback channels in both discrete time and continuous time.

-While the proposed direction is well within reach in discrete time, the same problem appears to be far more challenging in continuos time due to the inherent intractability of continuous-time Gaussian processes.
-A natural goal in this direction is to find the broadest class of continuous-time Gaussian processes for which the extended I-MMSE relation holds.
+While the proposed direction is well within reach in discrete time, the same problem appears to be far more challenging in continuous time due to the inherent intractability of continuous-time Gaussian processes.
+A natural goal in this direction is to find the broadest class of continuous-time Gaussian processes for which the extended I-MMSE relationship holds.
 One special class of Gaussian processes that appear to be tractable are those featuring canonical representations~\cite{hi93} (in terms of the standard Brownian motions) without discrete spectrum terms (see (6.8.2) of~\cite{ih93}), and thereby Girsanov's theorem~\cite{LS}, a key technical ingredient used in our proofs of Theorems~\ref{continuous-time-main-result-1} and~\ref{continuous-time-main-result-2}, can be carried over to such processes.
-Since fractional Brownian motions are a special class of separable Gaussian processes, one would arrive at results which include the ones in~\cite{du08} as special cases.
+Since fractional Brownian motions are a special class of such Gaussian processes, one would arrive at results which include the ones in~\cite{du08} as special cases.